 The Lincoln Memorial may loom large on the National Mall, but it was the neighborhood of Petworth where the 16th president used to sojourn in the summer.
 Petworth is home to President Lincoln’s Cottage, his summer home-turned-historical attraction, and the up-and-coming area is also home to a number of hip restaurants and bars that attract DC’s cool crowd.
-If you have a taste for creative fare in trendy dining rooms, Petworth is worth the trip – especially since two of this small neighborhood's restaurants, Himitsu and Timber Pizza Company, landed on Bon Appétit's list of America's 50 best new restaurants for 2017.
+If you have a taste for creative fare in trendy dining rooms, Petworth is worth the trip – especially since a number of this small neighborhood's restaurants, including Call Your Mother and Timber Pizza Company, have landed on Bon Appétit's list of America's 50 best new restaurants.

 Homestead has a hearty menu served family-style and a list of crafted cocktails.
-Ten Tigers Parlour recently opened in the former Chez Billy space as a neighborhood bar and restaurant with everything from Vietnamese and French press coffees to dumplings and free Wi-Fi.
 For some savory fried fish, drop by Fish in the Hood, which will flash fry your fillet to perfection – just make sure you get the spicy mango sauce and bring cash to pay for your order.

 Petworth is home to EatsPlace, a food incubator for restaurant pop-ups and new concepts where up-and-coming chefs can find their culinary voice.
 The unique space hosts chefs who want to serve in-the-know diners their latest cuisine, as well as a “Drinkubator” for up-and-coming mixologists.
 Stop in any night of the week to see which local chefs are serving up something exciting.
 Or check out the Petworth Citizen and Reading Room.
 While not a pop-up per se, the neighborhood gathering spot is constantly introducing new events (think cocktail hours and book clubs) for the neighborhood’s literati.

 Petworth is also a great place to grab a drink at any of the neighborhood’s laid-back bars.
 Slash Run is a burger bar from the owners of Adams Morgan’s popular Bar Charley.
 A jukebox that plays punk and a long list of bourbons and beers make this a unique option for spending a Saturday night.
-Hank’s Cocktail Bar—from popular Hank’s franchise creator, chef Jamie Leeds—offers up creative cocktails with equally creative names (like the rum-based “I solemnly swear I am up to no good”), delicious bar food and an outdoor patio to enjoy it all in warmer weather.
+For a splash of color, head to the woman-owned Dos Mamis for creative cocktails brought to you by two veterans of the DC dining scene.